 When I started recruiting a little over ten years ago, I always looked forward to meeting candidates in person as they arrived for interviews.
 It was mostly curiosity, but I also wanted them to feel welcome and begin building a relationship regardless if we were destined to become colleagues.
 Today, as our geographies expand and technology connects people instantaneously, I no longer see my candidates in person.
 And it has drastically impacted my relationships — for the better.

-What was once a handshake and few minutes of small talk about the candidate’s ability to find a good parking spot has transformed into long-term, interactive relationships.
-Social media and web technologies give us the ability to communicate and build real relationships with people we’ve never met.
-Much like with in-person relationships, trust can be built, mutual interests recognized, and bonds formed without ever meeting an individual face-to-face.
-These aren’t just “relationships” in the sense that we’re connected on LinkedIn and see each other’s updates on a daily basis, but people that I consider friends—I know their kids’ names, their birthdays and all that we have in common.
+What was once a handshake and a few minutes of small talk about the candidate’s ability to find a good parking spot has transformed into long-term, interactive relationships.
+Social media and web technologies allow us to communicate and build real relationships with people we’ve never met.
+Much like in-person relationships, trust can be built, mutual interests recognized, and bonds formed without meeting an individual face-to-face.
+These aren’t just “relationships” in the sense that we’re connected on LinkedIn and see each other’s updates daily, but people that I consider friends—I know their kids’ names, their birthdays, and all that we have in common.

 As recruiters and talent developers, our business is inherently about building relationships; but our daily work is increasingly being completed online.
 Instead of user groups or conferences, candidates are registering for webinars.
 They are spending more time online and expect to be engaged this way.
 And yet, many recruiters struggle with forming strong, online relationships.

 For those looking to turn a corner, here a several tips for forming real relationships in an increasingly virtual world:

 1) Be personal: